-This means that a bad (relatively poor) credit score can have far-reaching consequences.
-While this has been said enough, before listing down the side effects of a poor credit score, let's try to answer the burning question: "What is considered as a bad credit score?"
+A bad (relatively poor) credit score can have far-reaching consequences.
+While this has been said enough, before listing the side effects of a poor credit score, let's try to answer the burning question: "What is considered a bad credit score?"
 Worry not; we've defined it for you below.

-According to the FICO Score (a range of 300 to 850 and is one of the most popular scores lenders use), a bad credit score falls below 670.
+According to the FICO Score (300 to 850 and one of the most famous scores lenders use), a bad credit score falls below 670.
 A score between 580 and 669 is considered fair, and one between 300 and 579 is poor.
 The table below lists all the scores and their definitions.

-Now that we know what is considered as a bad credit score and what is a good credit score like, let's move to understanding how a bad score can affect us in ways we probably didn't think of.
+Now that we know what is considered a bad credit score and a good credit score let's move on to understand how a bad score can affect us in ways we probably didn't think of.

 To begin with, the most important factors that get into jeopardy are home loans, auto loans, and insurance premiums.
-Sounds bizarre, right?
+Sounds bizarre.
 But not really.
 Here's why:

 Getting home loans and auto loans becomes impossible and super expensive too

-The lower your score is, the less likely you will get a co-signer and a willing lender.
+Lower your score, lower is the likeliness of getting a co-signer and a willing lender.
 Many loan providers in the US have set levers against which they determine the approvals of loans and credit to potential borrowers.
-To put it simply, your credit score directly affects your chances of getting a loan.
-If your score is lower, a lender finds it difficult to trust you.
+But your credit score directly affects your loan chances.
+If your score is higher, a lender finds it easier to trust you.
 For them, it's a matter of whether you'll pay back on time or ever.
-Suppose a score of 697 isn't very different from 705 - but if 700 is the borrowing cut-off lever for a lender, the 8-points can make a lot of difference in approvals.
+Suppose a score of 697 is similar to 705 - but if 700 is the borrowing cut-off lever for a lender, the 8 points can make a lot of difference in approvals.

-If getting a loan is a win for you in the US, wait till you get to know your interest rates.
+If getting a loan is a win for you in the US, wait until you know your interest rates.

 A bad credit score truly affects the interest rates on your loans.
-If you have a bad credit score, you end up paying a much higher rate than someone who has an excellent credit score.
-This holds true across the loan spectrum of auto loans, home loans, personal loans, and new credit cards.
+If you have a bad credit score, you pay a much higher rate than someone with an excellent credit score.
+This holds across the loan spectrum of auto loans, home loans, personal loans, and new credit cards.

 To give you a better context, here's a quick comparison: